eHorlyck/shield-icons/README.md

 </div>
 ⭐️ Starring & Sharing the project is also appreciated.
 Thanks! ❤️

 ## Contribution
 I will be open to any contribution.
 If you have any idea, please let me know.
 I will be happy to help you.

+## Thanks
+I would like to thanks all the developers who made different Libraries, Packages, Tools & APIs.
+Specially
+- ReactJS
+- Simple Icons
+- Shield.io

 ## Licence
 This project is under [GPL-3.0]() Licence.